Inflation Benefits: Sol Palha

-Conclusionary Remarks….
+Conclusion Remarks….
 Hitting a Skunk with a Deuce and a Quarter?

-1994 Lincoln Town Car… Given the Choice of hitting the Federal Reserve skunk with a 1994 Lincoln Town Car… or a real Deuce and a Quarter… I should prefer the Deuce to hit the Skunk….
+1994 Lincoln Town Car… Given the choice of hitting the Federal Reserve skunk with a 1994 Lincoln Town Car… or a real Deuce and a Quarter… I should prefer the Deuce to hit the Skunk….
 When I hit a skunk in a Deuce….
-I don’t need silly FED RESERVE mandated airbags… (aka the ability to control an industry or crush it…) Buy a Deuce today… if you can find one (heavy metal….
-Hint…hint…) Inflation does have some serious benefits and a few pitfalls… for the downside, go talk to your parents about the social welfare state of affairs, the Federal Reserve and Bureau of Lying Spats robbing them blind on increases to their Social Security checks.
+I don’t need silly FED RESERVE mandated airbags… (aka the ability to control industry or crush it…) Buy a Deuce today… if you can find one (heavy metal….
+Hint…hint…) Inflation does have some serious benefits and a few pitfalls… for the downside, go talk to your parents about the social welfare state of affairs, the Federal Reserve and Bureau of Lying Spats robbing them blindly on increases to their Social Security checks.
 Mother-in-law (aka Miss Melanie Bear) just got notice of a $2/month increase in her Social Security check, but an increase in her Medicare deduction.
 You all, see how this works, Don’t You?
 It is all a matter and manner of Perspective… and ehhhh… Semantics….
 Welcome to Fed$peak and Skunk 101.
 Answer to Question: True and False, depending on your perspective, whether or not you own, and drive… a 1970 Deuce and a Quarter for hitting skunks.

 Does inflation have some serious positive benefits?